White House says it had no 'advance warning' of FBI probe of Clinton

-ABOARD AIR FORCE ONE (Reuters) - The White House on Friday said it was not given any prior notice on the FBI's announcement that it was investigating additional emails relating to Hillary Clinton's use of a private email system.
+ABOARD AIR FORCE ONE, Oct 28 (Reuters) - The White House on Friday said it was not given any prior notice on the FBI's announcement that it was investigating additional emails relating to Hillary Clinton's use of a private email system.

 "We did not have advance warning," White House spokesman Eric Schultz told reporters traveling with President Barack Obama to a campaign event for Clinton in Orlando, Florida.